ChilliByte/isaacrg.github.io/about.md

 published: true
 ---

-This is the website of Isaac Reid-Guest, a Developer and Designer, based in the UK.
+I am Isaac Reid-Guest, a Developer and Designer, based in the UK.

 ### Various profiles.